-- In the diagram editor, right-click anywhere and from the context menu, select and a code element you want to create.
+In the diagram editor, right-click anywhere and from the context menu, select.
+Then select a code element you want to create.

-- Depending on what you have selected, IntelliJ IDEA opens the appropriate dialog where you specify the necessary information for creating the new element.
+Depending on your selection, IntelliJ IDEA opens the appropriate dialog where you specify the necessary information for creating the new element.

 IntelliJ IDEA adds the item to your diagram as well as to your project tree.